 Personally, I grab my laptop, and start working online!
 It's a perfect "job" for me!

-Check out my email workshop on Retirement Ideas for Keeping Yourself Busy after you retire.
+Check out my free email workshop on Retirement Ideas for Keeping Yourself Busy after you retire.

 Now, how do you get past the negative self-talk and anxiety associated with the decision of retirement?

 While we are excited about the possibilities and freedom of retirement -- why do we lie awake worrying about whether we are making the right decision?
 AND, if you were anxious during the retirement decision, imagine if you can't get past it in retirement.

 Imagine if you decide, after retirement, that you did the wrong thing and you become depressed in retirement?
 You didn't do the wrong thing.
 You will retire at some point, we all do... change your mindset and move into your new life!

 Look at retirement as a change in pace, a new challenge in life, new life options... don't allow yourself to fall into that retirement depression rut!